yashvardhancn44/yashvardhancn44/README.md

 During my journey as a software engineer at Cisco, I developed a Kafka consumer to streamline the retrieval of over 1 million data records, optimizing processes and saving both time and resources.
 Additionally, I created a React-based frontend dashboard for real-time analytics, solidifying my passion for building scalable, efficient solutions. 🚀

 I'm always excited to explore new technologies and continuously improve my skill set.
 When I'm not coding, you might find me diving into research projects or playing basketball 🏀.
-Feel free to check out my repositories and let’s connect! ✨
+Feel free to check out my repositories and Let's connect and build something amazing together!✨
+### LinkedIn Profile
+linkedin.com

+### Portfolio Website
+linkedin.com

 ## 🛠️ My Toolkit